klee/klee.github.io/docker.md

 * The Docker image is based on an Ubuntu 14.04 LTS image.
 * Inside the Docker image the ``klee`` user has sudo access (password is ``klee``) so that you can install other applications inside the container (e.g. a text editor).
 Given that the default user has sudo access this image **should never be used in a production environment**.
 * You may want files on your native filesystem available in the container.
 By default the host filesystem is not visible inside the container.
-You can use the ``--volumes-from`` option to ``docker run`` to mount directories on the host filesystem into the container.
+You can use the ``--volume=`` option to ``docker run`` to mount directories on the host filesystem into the container.
 * These Docker images use LLVM 3.4 so you need to use ``clang`` (not ``llvm-gcc``) to create LLVM bitcode.
 So when trying out the tutorials use ``clang`` and not ``llvm-gcc``.
 * ``gcc`` is not installed in the Docker image.
 If you need to build native code inside the container just use ``clang``.